-- May 10, 2016: Our paper on acoustic Floquet topological insulators has been accepted in Nature Communications.
+- June 17, 2016: Our paper on acoustic Floquet topological insulators has been published in Nature Communications (web).

 - May 8-13, 2016: I attended the workshop "Topological Matter at h=0" at the Lorentz Institute in Leiden, Netherlands, where I chaired a session on topological phononics.

 - April 15, 2016: I gave a presentation entitled "Magnetless circulators for electromagnetic and acoustic waves" at Eucap 2016 in Davos, Switzerland.